Altinn/altinn-studio-docs/content/app/development/ux/components/listComponent/_index.en.md

 ## Mobile view
  The table is quite compressed in mobile view, and you can therefore choose which fields to show on mobile.
 That is done with the field `tableHeadersMobile`, an array of strings representing the header and header values to show on mobile.

+## Support for markdown
+The table supports specifying columns that should be rendered as markdown.
+This is done by adding the column name to the `columnsWithMarkdown` array.